ampl/mp/doc/rst/model-guide.rst

 General modeling hints
 ----------------------

+For general modeling hints, refer to Guidelines for Numerical Issues and modeling webinars on the `Gurobi website <http://www.gurobi.com>`_.

 For logical expressions, it proves best to supply tight bounds on all participating variables.
 For any intermediate expressions which are known to have tighter bounds